-New Elements in Tax Treatment of Write-off of Accounts Receivable22.
-January 2016. / News Serbia Energy
+New Elements in Tax Treatment of Write-off of Accounts Receivable, News Serbia Energy

 Amendments to the Law on Corporate Income Tax were adopted at the end of 2015, and came into force on January 1 2016.
 Among other things, these amendments introduced new cases in which the write-off of accounts receivable is recognized in corporate tax balance sheets.

 The basic rule, which has not been changed, specifies that a write-off of individual accounts receivable will be recognized if: 1) the receivable has been written off in the taxpayer’s books as uncollectible; and 2) the taxpayer provides proof that a lawsuit for collection of the receivable has been brought (except if the costs of bringing the lawsuit against relevant debtor exceed the value of the receivable owed by relevant debtor), i.e. that an enforcement procedure for collection of the receivable has been initiated, or that the receivable has been reported in the liquidation or bankruptcy procedure of the debtor.
 If the relevant receivable is expressed as income, in accordance with the regulations governing accounting practice, i.e. in accordance with IAS, or IFRS and IFRS for SMEs, the taxpayer is additionally required to prove that the relevant receivable was previously included as income.
 This rule is not applied to receivables from parties to whom accounts payable are owed.